mmisty/jest-allure2-adapter/readme.md

 - [ ] Add before/after hooks
 - [ ] Add examples
 - [ ] Ability to config (timestamp to step, jira link)
+- [ ] historyId?

 ---

 #### Warning

 `jest-allure2-adapter` reporter dynamically configure "setupTestFrameworkScriptFile" option in Jest configuration.
-**If you have your own setupTestFrameworkScriptFile file**, you need to manually register allure reporter, for it you need to import jest-allure/dist/setup.
+**If you have your own setupTestFrameworkScriptFile file**, you need to manually register allure reporter, for it you need to import jest-allure/dist/setup-default.

 ```typescript
 import 'jest-allure2-adapter/dist/setup-default';